Caputo fires Sassuolo top with Crotone brace, virus cases increase - France 24

 The forward made it 3-1 with five minutes remaining after being put clean through by Berardi before Manuel Locatelli completed the rout with a close range finish deep into stoppage time.

+Roma finally notched up their first win of the season, Spanish forward Pedro Rodriguez -- who signed a three-year deal with the capital club in August after leaving Chelsea on a free transfer -- scoring in the 55th minute to seal a 1-0 win over Udinese.

+Pedro seized on a weak clearing kick and hit the ball from long-range, going in off the post for his first goal for his new club.

-The other match scheduled for after Sassuolo's win, Genoa's home clash with Torino, was postponed earlier in the week followed a raft of Covid-19 cases for the hosts which rose to 22 among playing and coaching staff on Saturday.
+The other match scheduled for Saturday, Genoa's home clash with Torino, was postponed earlier in the week followed a raft of Covid-19 cases for the hosts which rose to 22 among playing and coaching staff.

+The Italian football league said late Saturday that Juve's match against Napoli would go ahead as planned.

-However Juve coach Andrea Pirlo said on Saturday that he didn't believe there was "any risk" of the match not being played.
+Juve coach Andrea Pirlo had earlier said he did not believe there was "any risk" of the match not being played.

 "I don't think there will be problems that mean we can't play the match," he told reporters.